Picture this: a room. There are four chairs in it.

 Crisis

 Have fun.
-Either way, sooner or later you'll come to me.
-I have time.
+Anyway, at some point you'll come back to me.
+I've got time.

 Me

-Maybe you have time, Crisis, but I also have my ways.
+I'm not sure if you have time, Crisis, but I've got my ways.
 I can burn only as much as I want.
 I can protect the reserve.
 You're not my story's only ending.

 ADHD

-It's unfair that I'm always held back.
+It's not fair that I'm always held back.
 I want to live fully!

 Autism